Lipschitz-Based Robustness Certification Under Floating-Point Execution: Floating-Point Semantics and Deviation from Real Arithmetic

 We begin by briefly recapping the standard model of these networks, over real arithmetic.
 Such networks are composed of $L$ \emph{layers}.
 Let $\ell \in \{1,\ldots,L\}$ be a layer index.
 Then each layer~$\ell$ comprises a weight matrix~$W_{\ell} \in \mathbb{R}^{m_\ell \times n_\ell}$, bias vector~$b_\ell \in \mathbb{R}^{m_\ell}$, and activation function~$\varphi_\ell$.
 Layer~$\ell$ transforms an $n_\ell$-element input vector (the output of layer $\ell-1$) into an $m_\ell$-element output vector (the input to layer $\ell+1$).
 Let~$x \in \mathbb{R}^{n_1}$ denote the neural network input and $z_{\ell-1}(x)$ denote the input to layer~$\ell$ that is produced when~$x$ is fed into the network.
 Then $z_0(x) = x$.
 Let $a_\ell$ denote the layer-$\ell$ \emph{preactivation}, defined as to which the layer-$\ell$ activation function is applied to produce the layer-$\ell$ output:

 We make the following assumptions on activation functions throughout: \begin{enumerate}[label=(\roman*)] \item \emph{Pointwise scalar maps}: each~$\varphi_\ell$ is a scalar function applied elementwise. \item \emph{Zero-preserving}: $\varphi_\ell(0) = 0$. \item \emph{Lipschitz continuous}: $\varphi_\ell$ has Lipschitz constant~$L(\varphi_\ell) \ge 0$. \item \emph{FP-exact}: the floating-point evaluation of~$\varphi_\ell$ agrees with its real arithmetic counterpart for all finite inputs. \end{enumerate} As stated in \cref{sec:introduction}, we focus on networks with ReLU activations in hidden layers (with $L(\varphi_\ell) = 1$) and identity activation at the output layer ($\varphi_L(z) = z$).
-Both satisfy all four assumptions.
-However, assumption~\ref{assumption-fp-exact} excludes smooth activations such as sigmoid and tanh, whose floating-point implementations introduce rounding; however, our assumptions are satisfied by other comparison-based activations (e.g., absolute value, hard tanh), but such functions are uncommon in practice.
-Extending the theory to soundly account for activation-function rounding is left to future work.
+Both satisfy all four assumptions, as do other comparison-based activations (e.g., absolute value, hard tanh), though these are uncommon in practice.
+Assumption~\ref{assumption-fp-exact} excludes smooth activations such as sigmoid and tanh, whose floating-point implementations introduce rounding; extending the theory to soundly account for activation-function rounding is left to future work.